 Dairy products are a good choice for vegetarians because they contain high amounts of vitamin B12 naturally (3).
 These sources include milk, cheese and yogurt amongst others.

 However, if you would prefer not to consume dairy products, there are some alternative non-dairy items that contain similar nutrients without any negative side effects of animal byproducts such as eggs and cheese.
-For instance, soy beverages offer the same benefits, minus the lactose that may give some people an upset stomach or gas.
+For instance, soy beverages with added vitamin B12 offer similar benefits, minus the lactose that may give some people an upset stomach or gas.

 On average, one whole egg contains 0.89 micrograms of vitamin B12 (1).
-Since eggs are so popular amongst vegetarians and vegans, these food items really do provide a substantial amount of this nutrient naturally.
+Since eggs are so popular amongst some vegetarians, these food items really do provide a substantial amount of this nutrient naturally.
 Eggs can be consumed in a variety of different ways, such as boiled or fried.
+Most of the vitamin B12 is in the yolk, so eat the whole egg, not just the whites.

 Nutritional yeast is often called the vegetarian’s multivitamin.
 This nutrient-rich food packs a punch with its plentiful supply of B12, as well as other valuable nutrients such as thiamin and riboflavin (6).